kenb248/Creatures/README.md

 Important
   -The Creatures File contains all the different creature types which can be included.
-  -The world_input file must be formatted correctly for program to run -Press space to start the simulation
+  The world_input file must be formatted correctly for program to run -Press space to start the simulation

 Set_up_code File: